digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

 Host | The host part of the url for the service agent. | "" Path | The path part of the url for the service agent. | "api" Port | The port for the service agent. | "80"
-Scheme | The scheme of the url for the service agent. | "https"
+Scheme | The scheme of the url for the service agent. | "https" UseGlobalApiKey | A Boolean to indicate to use the globally defined api key for authentication. | false ApiKey | The locally defined api key for authentication. | ""

-The settings without default are manadatory!
+The settings without default are mandatory!
 All the url parts form the basic url for the service agent: {scheme}://{host}:{port}/{path}

-An overload for both **AddSingleServiceAgent&lt;T>** and **AddServiceAgents** is available where you can pass an action of type **Action&lt;IServiceProvider, HttpClient>** that gets invoked when the underlaying HttpClient gets created.
+An overload for both **AddSingleServiceAgent&lt;T>** and **AddServiceAgents** is available where you can pass an action of type **Action&lt;IServiceProvider, HttpClient>** that gets invoked when the underlying HttpClient gets created.
 That way you can customize the created client.

-Important notice: the action gets invoked for every service agent when multuple are registrated!
+Important notice: the action gets invoked for every service agent when multiple are registered!
 ``` csharp
     services.AddServiceAgents(s =>
     {